topscoder/topscoder/README.md

 ### Hi there 👋

 Developing in whatever language fits the most.
 Not speaking all of them though.
-Mostly Python, PHP, Node.js.
+Mostly Python, PHP, Node.js, C++.
 I often get a lot of inspiration by the tools, gear and other assets that are used by fellow developers.
 One of which is probably the most famous: https://wesbos.com/uses.
 At least it was my first inspiration for creating this profile here on GitHub.

 Apps I'm Using: